 The number of submissions to the JBF has been increasing markedly for several years and is now so great that the editorial team has implemented a desk-rejection strategy.
 Reasons for desk rejection are clearly explained below.
 Desk rejection will normally be done within 3 weeks of submission.
 No refund of the submission fee will be given due to the editorial time needed to make this important decision.

-Submitted papers are first considered by one of the two Managing Editors and then allocated to a Handling Editor, which may be the Editor or an Associate Editor who is a specialist on that topic.
+Submitted papers are first considered by the Editors and then allocated to a Handling Editor, which may be the Editor or an Associate Editor who is a specialist on that topic.
 Papers that are not desk rejected are then typically sent out to two referees.
 If one or more of these turns down the invitation to provide a review, other referees will subsequently be appointed.
 Normally, at least two authoritative reviews are needed before the Handling Editor can make a decision (or recommendation to the Editor, if the Handling Editor is an Associate Editor) as to whether to accept, reject, or ask for a revision of the submitted paper.
 However, in some cases only one review will be obtained and it is up to the Editor in charge of that manuscript to make a final decision.

-Appeals against a Chief Editor's decision can be made for a fee of 650 USD via https://submissionstart.elsevier.com/?journal=JBFDF .
+Appeals against a Managing Editor's decision can be made for a fee of 650 USD via https://submissionstart.elsevier.com/?journal=JBFDF .
+Once the appeal fee is paid, we will return your original manuscript to you so you can resubmit.
 Any such appeal should take the form of a document describing the errors that you perceive in the review process and an explanation of how their resolution could change the editor's decision.
 The rejected manuscript should also be included, without any changes or edits, along with the cover letter and a response to reviewers regarding any perceived errors.
 This document, your paper and all its reviews and related decisions will then be sent to one independent referee whose decision will be final and cannot be appealed against.